-3.22 The site could accommodate some 21 houses.
+3.21 The site could accommodate some 21 houses.
 The site has a potential access off Webb Close.
-The site could deliver 5 affordable houses and would be required to make contributions towards open space, education provision, library services and residential travel packs to encourage the use of sustainable transport.
+The site could deliver 5 affordable houses and would be required to make contributions towards open space, education provision and library services.